1. How Much Are Coloured Contacts

 Daily lenses simply mean one-use rather than ‘to be worn every day’.
 This means the way you care for your lenses will differ from using monthly contact lenses.
 Between uses, monthly lenses will need to be cleaned and stored in fresh contact lens solution, whereas daily styles can be disposed of in your household waste.

 Any duration of coloured contact lenses needs to be prepared in the same way by soaking the contact lenses in fresh solution.
-For more information please refer to our guide about how to prepare your contact lenses.
+For more information please refer to our guide on how to prepare your contact lenses.

 8. How Long Does One Box Of Contacts Last